 Communication between doctors, patients, and office staff are a pivotal part of health care.
 Communication errors, which can be dangerous if not deadly, stem from a lack of understanding, unrecorded conversations, or completely missed discussions.
 In most cases, miscommunication or missed communication result in errors of medium or high severity.

 SSRIs may be the most prescribed antidepressant, but they aren’t the only form of treatment available.
 Serotonin and norepinephrine reuptake inhibitors (SNRIs), a newer form of antidepressant medication, and norepinephrine and dopamine reuptake inhibitors (NDRIs) also represent potential treatment options.
+Some antidepressants that don’t affect libido as much as some SSRIs include: Wellbutrin (bupropion) and trazodone.

 Research points to a high correlation between antidepressants and sexual dysfunction, but some solutions allow for a more positive impact of antidepressants.
 Higher doses often result in a higher risk of sexual side effects, so talking to a doctor about lowering the dosage may help.
 Taking antidepressants at a certain time of day may also help lower the pressure on sexual activity.